sassoftware/vscode-sas-extension/website/docs/Configurations/index.md

 4. After you have created a profile, the Status Bar Item changes from "No Profile" to the name of the new profile.

    ![Status Bar Profile](/images/StatusBarProfileItem.png)

-5. If you do not want to generate results in HTML format, clear the `Enable/disable ODS HTML5 output` setting.
-This option is enabled by default.